-Firstly I just want to say thanks to Aileen for this wonderful opportunity to share one of my recipes on her beautiful blog.
-For those of you who don't know me, my son has severe allergies to multiple foods resulting in anaphylaxis.
-These include dairy, egg and soya so I have invented all sorts of vegan treats to try and fatten him up.
-This recipe uses gluten-free products but regular flour and oats will work just as well.
+Firstly I want to say thanks to Aileen for this wonderful opportunity to share one of my recipes on her beautiful blog.
+For those of you who don’t know me, my son has severe allergies to multiple foods resulting in anaphylaxis.
+These include dairy, egg and soya, so I have invented all sorts of vegan treats to try and fatten him up.
+This Fiery Ginger & Banana Scotch Pancakes Recipe uses gluten-free products, but regular flour and oats will work just as well.

 These little scotch pancakes are our current weekend favourite.
-We love spices in our kitchen and these pancakes pack a punch!
-Aars is a huge fan of ginger, hence the overload.
-If you are less keen on a fiery hit reduce the amount of ginger.
-If you prefer cinnamon use that instead.
+We love spices in our kitchen, and these pancakes pack a punch!
+Aars is a huge fan of ginger, hence the overload of it in this Fiery Ginger & Banana Scotch Pancakes Recipe.
+If you are less keen on a fiery hit, reduce the amount of ginger.
+If you prefer cinnamon, use that instead.
 The only other variant is the bananas you use.
 The browner they are, the sweeter and stronger the banana flavour is running through the pancakes.

 - In a large bowl add:

 - Mash them all together thoroughly then add:

 1 C gluten-free oats